ametzger/ametzger.github.io/_posts/2015-12-19-asp-5-middleware-performance.md

 I was also interested in the MacOS X development experience for the new version of the .NET framework.
 I use a MacBook Pro both at home and at work (separate computers), only at work I spend 90% of my time in a Windows 8.1 Parallels VM.
 I have a similar setup on my home computer, but [Visual Studio Code](https://code.visualstudio.com) has been showing a lot of promise as a native OS X app that I can write C# in.

 First, I created a new ASP.NET API project using the Yeoman generator per the [instructions on the asp.net website](http://docs.asp.net/en/latest/client-side/yeoman.html).
-With that, I defined a very simple `HelloWorldController` that just returned the string "Hello World" and DateTime.UtcNow:
+With that, I defined a very simple `HelloWorldController` that just returned the string "Hello World" and `DateTime.UtcNow`:

 ``` csharp
 [Route("api/[controller]")]